5hojib/Aeon/README.md

 * `HEROKU_API`
 * `HEROKU_APP_NAME`

-2. Edit Config From Here .
-Rename sample_config.env to config.env and fill required vars.
+2. Fill other variable in config.env
 3. Upload token.pickle and other private files from bsetting.